-If a material spell component is listed, your magician or priest must have these items to cast the spell.
+If a material spell component is listed, your wizard or priest must However, these abilities might be manifested through the fears of the have these items to cast the spell.
 Without them, that spell cannot be cast.
 For simplicity of play, it is best to assume that any spellcaster with any sense has a supply of the common items he is likely to need--wax, feathers, paint, sand, sticks, and fluff, for example.
 For expensive and rare items, it is perfectly proper for your DM to insist that special efforts be made to obtain these items.
-After all, you simply cannot assume your character has a valuable pearl handy whenever he needs one.
+After all, you simply cannot assume your character has a valuable pearl handy whenever he needs one!